eco619/engineering-docs/architecture/platform-architecture.md

 - why the new information mattered; and
 - how the resulting knowledge changed.

-**Preserving unresolved knowledge until more evidence becomes available.**
+**Unresolved knowledge should remain explicitly unresolved until sufficient additional information becomes available to support reevaluation.**

 ---